Inspiration for My Sketching ‘Big Days’

 While spending six weeks birdwatching in Costa Rica, I had time to read in the evenings since the days are short in the tropics.
 I found a well-worn copy of Birding Without Borders written by fellow Oregonian Noah Strycker on a coffee table.
 It’s about his record-breaking global ‘big year,’ in which he hoped to see half the world’s bird species.
 You’ll have to read the book yourself to learn just how many birds he saw, but he was indeed pleased with the final tally.

 Noah’s adventures inspired me to accomplish a more modest goal to top off my time spent in Costa Rica.
 As an artist, naturalist, and birdwatcher I decided to combine these three passions to create my own version of a Big Day.
-I repeated this activity a year later in Ecuador where I combined participating in the city of Mindo’s Christmas Bird Count with another sketching big day.
+I repeated this activity a year later in Ecuador where I combined participating in the city of Mindo’s Christmas Bird Count with another sketching big day, then again in Belize.
 Read about both below!